agmmnn/awesome-blender/README.md

 - [E-Cycles](https://blendermarket.com/products/e-cycles) [$] : is a fork of Cycles which renders up to 2.5x faster out of the box when using CUDA GPUs, up to 15x using new options.
 - [AMD Radeon ProRender](https://www.amd.com/en/technologies/radeon-prorender-blender) : This Radeon ProRender plug-in for Blender ​is a feature rich solution which enables the user to render high quality images of their models.
 - [Pixar's RenderMan for Blender](https://github.com/tyler-furby/RenderManForBlender) : physically-based render from Pixar.
 Not officially supported 2.8 there are bunch of plugins made by blender community. [[more info]](https://blenderartists.org/t/pixar-renderman-for-blender/646404/650)
+- [Redshift Blender Plugin Alpha](https://trello.com/c/umeZ5JvZ/4-blender-plugin-alpha) : Redshift Trello page has been updated with a new Blender IPR Preview video.
+The Plug-in is currently in development. [(video)](https://www.youtube.com/watch?v=udv1uILubzM)

 ### 🔳Texture/UV [^](#table)
 - [Poliigon Uber Mapping Node](https://www.dropbox.com/s/b8p5nmg7evqbsd6/PoliigonUberMapping_v1.0.blend) : anti-tile node setup for blender. [[more info]](https://youtu.be/CQ9VmCN2EsE?t=456)